 Student project leader Denisa-Valentina Licu - on behalf of the DreamTeam responsible for the hardware, at DesignLab - predicts even more possibilities: “This HoloProjector can display all sorts of content: from one person to elaborate scenes.
 I foresee additional advantages in more wide-ranging applicability: this is useful from advertising to health, and entertainment to research.”

 The prototype HoloProjector is on show at care innovation congress Health Valley in Nijmegen on 14 March, at the TechMed University of Twente stand.
-“And on people’s table tops in future,” concludes Hermens.
+“And on people’s table tops in the future,” concludes Hermens.